Frequently Asked Questions

-Glier’s Goetta is available at many retailers located in the Northern Kentucky/Greater Cincinnati area including Kroger, Sam’s, Wal-Mart, Meijer, Costco Remke Markets, Jungle Jims and others.
-Our Goetta is also served at many restaurants around the area; Frisch’s, Perkin’s, Mokka Restaurant, Price Hill Chili and many more.
+Glier’s Goetta is available at many retailers located in the Northern Kentucky/Greater Cincinnati area including Kroger, Sam’s, Wal-Mart, Meijer, Remke Markets, Jungle Jims, and others.
+Our Goetta is also served at many restaurants around the area; Frisch’s, Perkin’s, Mokka Restaurant, Price Hill Chili, Izzy's, and many more.

 To Glier’s Goetta fans not in the area, it is available for purchase online through Cincinnati Favorites.

 Glier’s Goettafest is the one weekend a year that the community comes together to revel in the glory that is goetta.
 Like an annual family reunion, Church festival, or bowl game, Goettafest is our opportunity to reconnect the faithful and convert some new believers.